 Atelier Marguerite

-A design workshop, retail boutique, and event space on Main Street in Margaretville, NY.
+A design workshop, gift boutique, and event space on Main Street in Margaretville, NY.
 We specialize in creating impactful and visually stunning designs, inspired by nature.
 Designing within the mediums of fresh cut, live potted, dried, and faux blossoms & textures, we offer a rotating collection as well as custom experiences.
 Atelier Marguerite is committed to developing relationships with local growers and artisans to offer the finest, smartest, and most interesting collaborations that the Catskills has to offer, combining Mountain and Metropolitan styles.

 partner and creative lead